oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/manually-create-domain/_index.md

 In some circumstances you may wish to manually create your domain custom resource.
-If you have created your own Docker image containing your domain and the specific patches that it requires, then this approach will probably be the most suitable for your needs.
+If you have created your own Container image containing your domain and the specific patches that it requires, then this approach will probably be the most suitable for your needs.

 To create the domain custom resource, just make a copy of the sample [domain.yaml](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain/manually-create-domain/domain.yaml) file, and then edit